siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-coverage-core/overview.md

 The Code Coverage plug-in allows for parsing of data from several code coverage tools.
 It parses data from LCOV, Cobertura, JaCoCo, and Clover.
-Data is uploaded to the DevOps Velocity server using an HTTP Post request.
+Data is uploaded to the IBM DevOps Velocity server using an HTTP Post request.

 ## Compatibility

-Must be running DevOps Velocity version 1.2.1 and later to use this plug-in.
+Must be running IBM DevOps Velocity version 1.2.1 and later to use this plug-in.

 ## Versions

-DevOps Velocity plug-in images are located in DockerHub.
-To view available versions, see the[UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-coverage-core/tags).
+IBM DevOps Velocity plug-in images are located in DockerHub.
+To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-coverage-core/tags).

 ## History

 ### Version 1.0.44

-* **Bug Fix**: Fix for Code Coverage plugin not supporting clover xml format.
+* **Bug Fix**: Fixed issues with parsing data from the Clover XML format.

 ### Version 1.0.42